jwu-au/ModernBusiness.OrchardCore/README.md

 1. The looking is the same as the original theme as much as possible.

 ## Moving Foward
-1. Looking for better way to deal with each scenarios in the theme including below.
+1. Looking for better way to deal with each scenarios in the theme including below:
   * Better way to deal with Breadcrumbs.
   * Styling of flow parts such as the contact form.
 2. Writing blogs or recording videos to have a better demo.